Hashir789/db2/ENHANCED_SCHEMA.md

 CREATE TABLE messages (
     message_id BIGSERIAL PRIMARY KEY,
-    user_id BIGINT NOT NULL REFERENCES users(user_id) ON DELETE CASCADE, thread_id BIGINT, -- For grouping related messages content TEXT NOT NULL,
+    user_id BIGINT NOT NULL REFERENCES users(user_id) ON DELETE CASCADE, content TEXT NOT NULL,
     status message_status_enum DEFAULT 'none',
-    is_from_user BOOLEAN NOT NULL DEFAULT TRUE, -- TRUE = from user, FALSE = from support created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, read_at TIMESTAMP WITH TIME ZONE
+    is_from_user BOOLEAN NOT NULL DEFAULT TRUE, -- TRUE = from user, FALSE = from support created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
-);

 -- Indexes
 CREATE INDEX idx_messages_user ON messages(user_id, created_at DESC);
-CREATE INDEX idx_messages_thread ON messages(thread_id, created_at DESC) WHERE thread_id IS NOT NULL;
 CREATE INDEX idx_messages_status ON messages(status, user_id) WHERE status != 'read';
 ```

 **Key Improvements:**
 - Renamed `sender` to `is_from_user` (boolean, clearer)
-- Added `thread_id` for conversation grouping
-- Added `read_at` timestamp for precise read tracking
 - ENUM type for status
 - Indexes for conversation views and unread messages